Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Experimental details

 \subsubsection{Generalization to new object-sorting tasks}

 \textbf{Abstractor architecture} The Abstractor model uses architecture (a) of~\Cref{fig:abstractor_architectures}.
-The Abstractor module has 1 layer, a symbol dimension of 64, a relation dimension of 4, a softmax relation activation, and a 64-unit feedforward network.
+The Abstractor module uses learned positional symbols, has $L=1$ layer, a model dimension of $d_{\mathrm{model}} = 64$, a relation dimension of $d_r = 4$, a softmax relation activation $\sigma_{\mathrm{rel}} = \mathrm{Softmax}$, and a feedforward network with $d_{\mathrm{ff}} = 64$.
 The decoder also has 1 layer with 4-head MHA and a 64-unit feedforward network.

 \textbf{Transformer architecture} The Transformer is identical to the previous section.